 Monitoring Tools and Techniques:

-- Traffic Analysis: Track and analyze website traffic patterns.
+- Traffic Analysis: Track and measure patterns in website traffic.

-- Anomaly Detection: Identify unusual activity or spikes in traffic.
+- Anomaly Detection: Identify odd activity or spikes in traffic.

 - Real-Time Alerts: Set up alerts for suspicious behavior.

-- Log Analysis: Review server logs for signs of attacks.
+- Log Analysis: Analyze server logs for traces of attacks.

 Handling Security Breaches